 As a result of all of this angst, I appear to be self medicating in wine, gin, anything frankly rather more than usual in an attempt to make it all go away.
 I’m going to start drinking straight vodka soon, out of the bottle, on the curb, any time soon.
 Although really we should all be attempting to stay warm, eat well, don’t get ill and be bright as buttons for Thursday 12th December.

-1. My left arm doesn’t lift up anymore, which is a particularly good look when I’m demonstrating in a Pilates class.
-I have damaged the nerves in my shoulder and the doctor says it could take a year and a half to come back.
-This is extremely disappointing and awful given that I think I did it whilst playing the cereal box game with my children.
+1. My left arm doesn’t lift up anymore (literally), which is a particularly good look when I’m demonstrating in a Pilates class.
+When doing an arm stretch only one of them goes up and whilst I have mentioned it lots of times, my class all copy me and put one arm instead of two up at the same time).
+Apparently I have damaged the nerves in my shoulder and the doctor says it could take a year and a half to come back.
+This is frankly a disaster and extremely disappointing and awful, given that I think I did it whilst playing the cereal box game with my children.

 2. I have twisted my ankle and bruised my knee.
 This was because I stupidly decided to take the bus home from my work Christmas party a few days ago.
 I also got on the wrong bus and had to be helped out by a knight in shining armour.

 Even my mother has lost the plot.
 I bought her a chocolate advent calendar and she has just confessed that she’s eaten them all already!
-It’s bad enough when you’re children do it (which they do) but honestly, when you’re own mother starts demonstrating a lack of control at the highest level, it is truly a sign that we are heading into the abyss.
+It’s bad enough when your children do it (which they do – mainly my youngest one) but honestly, when your own mother starts demonstrating a lack of control at the highest level, it is truly a sign that we are heading into the abyss.